 At Wexford Credit Union we ensure that all members in arrears are notified in a defined manner about their arrears and are given the same opportunities to make good their debts.
 We ensure that members are treated with dignity and as necessary, individual circumstances are taken into account when complying with our policy.

 We will contact you to give you information or ask for information.
 There may be times we need to be in constant and regular contact, for practical reasons.
 If there are urgent reasons for contacting you, we may need to attempt contact a number of times.

 31 days from initial arrears

-If 31 days have passed since the initial arrears and payment is still outstanding, the member will be contacted by phone and followed up by letter
+If 31 days have passed since the initial arrears and payment is still outstanding, a member will be contacted by phone and followed up by letter.

 After Third Repayment is missed